Network-Maritime-Complexity/GLSN-and-international-trade/code/README.md

 RAM: 8+ GB
 CPU: 4+ cores, 3.4+ GHz/core

-The runtimes are generated in a computer with the recommended specs (8 GB RAM, 4 cores@3.4 GHz) and internet of speed 1 Gbps.
+The runtimes are generated in a computer with the recommended specs (8 GB RAM, 4 cores@3.4 GHz).

 # Installation Guide